inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 and their dependencies.
 Conveniently, this means that if you name your files by the name used in the configurations for them, you won't even need to edit `invenio.cfg`!

-No worries, we go through *all* of the common customizations below.
+No worries, we go through the common customizations below.

 !!! info "Using `--development` might save some time"
     This is recommended for developers and advanced users only.
 Most of the change